2025-01-29

 If we see in your application that you do not meet the requirements for a residence permit under the Temporary Protection Directive, we will ask you if you want to apply for asylum or a residence permit on another basis.

 The Swedish police have a team investigating war crimes that may have occurred during Russia’s invasion of Ukraine, after 24 February 2022.
-If you were a civilian in Ukraine and have been a victim of a war crime or witnessed other civilians who have been victims of war crimes.
+Contact them if you were a civilian in Ukraine and have been a victim of a war crime or witnessed other civilians who have been victims of war crimes.

 E-mail registrator.kansli@polisen.se and mark your message with “to the War Crimes Investigation Team”, or call the police’s Contact Centre at phone number 114 14.